suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-directive-set-parameters {#suit-directive-set-parameters}

-Similar to suit-directive-override-parameters, suit-directive-set-parameters allows the Manifest to configure behavior of future Directives by changing Parameters that are read by those Directives.
+Similar to suit-directive-override-parameters ({{I-D.ietf-suit-manifest}}, section 8.4.10.3), suit-directive-set-parameters allows the Manifest to configure behavior of future Directives by changing Parameters that are read by those Directives.
 Set Parameters is for use when Dependencies are used because it allows a Manifest to modify the behavior of its Dependencies.
+Because of this modification behavior, suit-directive-set-parameters MUST only be used for parameters that are intended to be overridden.

 Available Parameters are defined in {{I-D.ietf-suit-manifest}}, section 8.4.8.